processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 **Yml files can break the page compilation** process under syntax issues as double quotes within the text.
 Each YAML handler must be written as `color-rgb-title: "Color RGB"`, which means that the handler `color-rgb-title` has assigned the content `"Color RGB"` in the current language .yml file.

-In some cases, the text translated from the original .hbs file (written in HTML) included double quotes used for highlight some idea.
-In those cases remember to use the scape command `\` before the quotes, otherwise your compiler will interpret it as a syntax error due the handler finished more the one time.
+In some cases, the text translated from the original .hbs file (written in HTML) included double quotes used to highlight some idea.
+In those cases remember to use the scape command `\` before the quotes, otherwise your compiler will interpret it as a syntax error because the handlers finish more than one time.

 ### Translation of Reference
 * The reference works a bit differently.
 The pages are built in English based on the inline documentation in the source code.
 They are then swapped out using JS on the front-end.